 A calm, confident, and friendly approach is key.
 First, do your research and gather the facts and statistics about the consequences of risky driving behaviors and the leading causes of motor vehicle crashes involving teenage drivers.
-Some of the most resounding statistics that you could use include the fact that the risk of accident is higher for drivers aged 16-19 than for any other age group, that 60% of all teen fatalities in motor vehicle accidents involve a drunk driver, and that the rate of fatal accidents involving some sort of distraction are higher among drivers under the age of 20 than among any other age group.
+Some of the most resounding statistics that you could use include the fact that the risk of accident is higher for drivers aged 16-19 than for any other age group, that 60% of all teen fatalities in motor vehicle accidents involve a drunk driver, drowsy driving is a real problem, and that the rate of fatal accidents involving some sort of distraction are higher among drivers under the age of 20 than among any other age group.
 This way, you would be addressing the most prevalent factors behind teen driver crashes.

 Showing your kids that you are interested in helping them become excellent drivers, and that you are concerned about their well-being and how they behave behind the wheel, can make a huge difference in how they respond to your advice.
 According to a research by The Children’s Hospital of Philadelphia, teenagers whose parents actively try to improve the way their kids behave behind the wheel, and are interested in knowing who they are going out with and where they are going, are twice as likely to wear a seatbelt, 30 percent less likely to use their cell phones while driving, 71 percent less likely to drive after drinking alcohol, and 50 percent less likely to be involved in an accident.

 Also, talk about how, aside from safety risks, irresponsible driving can affect a teenager’s life in other aspects.
-Traffic tickets and accumulation of points on a teen’s driver’s license result in costly fines and fees, and can lead to license suspension and revocation, which means losing driving privileges, and their freedom, for a certain period of time.
+Traffic tickets or accidents and accumulation of points on a teen’s driver’s license result in costly fines and fees, and can lead to license suspension and revocation, which means losing driving privileges, and their freedom, for a certain period of time.
 Tell them that drunk or drugged driving can result in a jail sentence, and that conviction on such a serious offense can affect their chances of getting into a good college or landing the job they want down the road.

 Leading by Example